section-engineering-education/engineering-education/articles/bottom-sheet-dialogs-using-android-studio/index.md

 Each element's layout included in the dialog can be assigned an action.
 When an item is clicked, it will redirect the user to the necessary choice of action.

 Set `onClick` to each element.
 In our case, we are designing a dialog boilerplate.
 We will toast a message to show that an element was clicked.
-In a real app implementation, you would set the necessary set of actions inside each element according to where you want your users to go once selected an element in the dialog.
+In a real app implementation, you would set the necessary set of actions inside each element according to where you want your users to be directed once a dialog element is selected.

 Go ahead and include the following `OnClickListeners` right above `bottomSheetDialog.show()`.